gadekaranant/DemoDocker/readme.md

 ### Steps of a Docker workflow

 ```
-docker run -i -t -d ubuntu:15.04 /bin/bash
+docker run -i -t -d centos /bin/bash
 ```

- - Pulls the ubuntu:15.04 [image](https://docs.docker.com/engine/userguide/containers/dockerimages/ "A read-only layer that is the base of your container.
+ - Pulls the centos:latest [image](https://docs.docker.com/engine/userguide/containers/dockerimages/ "A read-only layer that is the base of your container.
 It can have a parent image to abstract away the more basic filesystem snapshot.") from the [registry](https://docs.docker.com/registry/ "The central place where all publicly published images live.
 You can search it, upload your images there and when you pull a docker image, it comes the repository/hub.")
  - Creates a new [container](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/ "A runnable instance of the image, basically it is a process isolated by docker that runs on top of the filesystem that an image provides.")
  - Allocates a filesystem and mounts a read-write [layer](https://docs.docker.com/engine/reference/glossary/#filesystem "A set of read-only files to provision the system.
 Think of a layer as a read only snapshot of the filesystem.")
  - Allocates a [network/bridge interface](https://www.wikiwand.com/en/Bridging_%28networking%29 "")